apachecn/pytorch-doc-zh/docs/1.0/nn.md

 ![](img/06160be4a838f9d6d20cabc64f32670e.jpg)

 Weight normalization is a reparameterization that decouples the magnitude of a weight tensor from its direction.
-This replaces the parameter specified by &lt;cite&gt;name&lt;/cite&gt; (e.g. “weight”) with two parameters: one specifying the magnitude (e.g. “weight_g”) and one specifying the direction (e.g. “weight_v”).
+This replaces the parameter specified by `name` (e.g. “weight”) with two parameters: one specifying the magnitude (e.g. “weight_g”) and one specifying the direction (e.g. “weight_v”).
 Weight normalization is implemented via a hook that recomputes the weight tensor from the magnitude and direction before every `forward()` call.

-By default, with &lt;cite&gt;dim=0&lt;/cite&gt;, the norm is computed independently per output channel/plane.
-To compute a norm over the entire weight tensor, use &lt;cite&gt;dim=None&lt;/cite&gt;.
+By default, with `dim=0`, the norm is computed independently per output channel/plane.
+To compute a norm over the entire weight tensor, use `dim=None`.

 See [https://arxiv.org/abs/1602.07868](https://arxiv.org/abs/1602.07868)